webdesignsbytom/fullstack-starter/AI.md

 2. Flexible layouts.
 Customize your workspace.
 3. Intergrated tools.
 Built in file manager, terminals and text editor.
 4. Extensibility.
 Modular architecture and extensions.

+## Labs Commands

+the ip is the address of the main machine sharing code.
+The port is the port to check for a lab
+`jupyter-lab --ip=192.168.1.150 --port=8888` allow another device on the next work to view the lab